realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/07_chapter.md

 It's worth noting why three systems are better than one for this use case.

-**Why not just Aura?** Aura is excellent for graph queries and spatial lookups.
-But it's not designed for high-frequency OLTP writes.
-Inserting 300 rows per minute, continuously, with low latency and strong consistency guarantees, is what Postgres is built for.
-Lakebase gives us a production-grade Postgres instance with no infrastructure to manage.
+**Why not just Aura?** Neo4j Aura is purpose-built for graph traversals and spatial queries -- exactly what we use it for.
+Road networks, zone adjacency and shortest path computation are natural fits for a graph database.
+The native spatial index on intersection nodes makes nearest-neighbor lookups fast regardless of how many intersections the graph contains.
+Also, a shortest path query that would require a recursive CTE in SQL is a single function call in Cypher.

 **Why not just Lakebase?** Lakebase can store the road network as a table of edges and you can find shortest paths with recursive CTEs.
 But the queries are verbose, slow for deep traversals and don't scale to multi-hop zone reachability queries.
 A graph database handles these naturally.